JELUTH/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 :ref:`Install <general/install>` the *Argentinian eCommerce* (`l10n_ar_website_sale`) module to
 enable the following features and configurations:

-- Clients being able to create online accounts for eCommerce purposes.
+- Clients being able to create online accounts for eCommerce purposes
-- Support for required fiscal fields in the eCommerce application.
+- Support for required fiscal fields in the eCommerce application
-- Receive payments for sale orders online.
+- Receive payments for sale orders online
-- Generate electronic documents from the eCommerce application.
+- Generate electronic documents from the eCommerce application

 Configuration
 ~~~~~~~~~~~~~

-Once all of the configurations are made for the Argentinian :ref:`electronic invoice
+Once all the configurations are made for the Argentinian :ref:`electronic invoice
 <argentina/configure-your-company>` flow, it is also necessary to complete certain configurations to
 integrate the eCommerce flow.